This month [October 2024], I had the pleasure of attending Innovate Finance’s conference, ‘FinTech as a Force for Good’ in Westminster, London.

 That’s where the panellists introduced the phrase ‘information genetics’, which is not a common phrase.
 The panellists used the concept of information genetics to refer to how decision-making can be traced back through credit risk assessment systems.

 If AI indicates that an applicant will fall into arrears, its reasoning process must be traceable.
-During this session, the panellists discussed the importance of explainability, but no concrete solutions were proposed – until the panel session on blockchain, anyway.
+During this session, the panellists discussed the importance of transparency, but no concrete solutions were proposed – until the panel session on blockchain, anyway.

 Blockchain is one of the most exciting yet misunderstood technologies of the future.